-Green Jade Shrimp (Neocaridina Davidi) Shrimp Species Profile
+Green Jade Shrimp (Neocaridina Davidi) Species Profile & Care Guide

 The Green Jade Shrimp is a more popular choice for shrimp hobbyists because they are relatively easy to care for and breed.
 They stand out superbly against a dark substrate.
 These shrimp also make a stunning and compelling addition to an aquarium.
 These shrimp are highly active as they scavenge around the tank, cleaning up leftover food and fish waste.
 They enjoy grazing on naturally occurring algae and biofilm, especially in a planted tank.